What to do when your child has a mini-fit. How to solve the early tantrums your pre-toddler and toddler have. Strategies to stop tantrums.

 One day when Brayden was four, we were at the park with about 12 other moms with their kids.
 Brayden went running off with a friend while carrying his drink.
 I like the drinks to stay on the blanket so they don’t get lost in the oblivion of the park.
 I called after him to leave his drink with me.

 He wanted to take it with him.
 I told him no, he needed to leave it with me.
 He started to insist upon taking it when I gave him my mommy-look and he brought back.
 This isn’t a shining example in first time obedience by Brayden, but is an example of me sticking to my rules even with lots of moms watching.

 It is a risk to insist upon obedience in front of people.
 If your child refuses, you know you will look really bad.
 You know there will be some understanding mothers, but you also know there will be mothers who start to think about all the things you are doing wrong.

 I gave an instruction and insisted upon his obedience, and he obeyed.
 I was happy to know that I am confident enough in myself and in him to not worry about what others are thinking.

 Once again, I implore you to not give in to the mini-fit.
 Trust me when I tell you those mini-fits will get a lot worse in intensity and happen more often if you choose to give in.

 Related Discipline Posts on This Blog

-- Tantrums: Stop and Think
+- When Your Child Has a Tantrum, Stop and Think

-- Teaching Your Baby “No”
+- Teaching Your Baby to Listen to “No”

 - The Choice Addiction (for Toddlers)